Paolo Violi: Underboss

-One of Violi's "soldiers", Peter Bianco, who had turned Crown's evidence, testified against his former boss at the CECHO hearings.
+One of Violi's "soldiers", Peter Bianco, who had turned Crown's evidence, testified against his former boss at the CECO hearings.
 Bianco testified that his area of expertise was robbing wedding presents, saying, "We mostly did Italian weddings.
 We cleaned out the house while the people were at church."
 Bianco's testimony was supported by a wiretapped phone call where Violi called him and his partner, Tony Teoli, "a pair of no-goods" who had only stolen "nothing but cheap stuff."

-Another piece of evidence introduced during the CEHO hearings was a bugged phone call Violi had made to Cotroni in 1973 where, amid much laughter, he cheerfully confessed to attempted murder as he told his boss, "I shot the asshole three times.
+Another piece of evidence introduced during the CECO hearings was a bugged phone call Violi had made to Cotroni in 1973 where, amid much laughter, he cheerfully confessed to attempted murder as he told his boss, "I shot the asshole three times.
 The papers didn't say so, but I'm telling you it was me, with another soldier, who went into the apartment.
 He was sleeping and boom, boom, I shot him three times."
 Violi's only regret was that he failed to kill the man, but he took consolation from the fact that "They say he's still got two [bullets in the head] and they can't get them out.
 But he'll remain crippled...It's worse than being dead."
 Violi then went on to complain at length that his 9mm handgun was not large enough for his tastes and he wanted a .22-calibre handgun for the next time that he shot someone.

 Violi was a braggart who claimed to Cotroni that he committed crimes done by others and the police knew that this particular attempted murder was the work of someone else.
 The wiretap put Violi into the dilemma of having to confess to attempted murder or having to confess that he lied to his boss (a serious offense under the Mafia code); Violi chose the former during his testimony as he maintained that he really did shoot the man.
+One of Ménard's recordings had Violi say that 25 members of the Cotroni family reported to him directly and that he had about 1,000 men under his command.
+A mystery witness at CECO who wore a mask testified that Violi is "all-powerful God.
+Paolo Violi is 1,000 men".